contributte/console/README.md

 ```

-Extension looks for all commands extending from `Contributte\Console\Command\BaseCommand`.
+Extension looks for all commands extending from [`Contributte\Console\Command\BaseCommand`](https://github.com/contributte/console/blob/master/src/Command/BaseCommand.php).
 And automatically adds them to the console application.
 That's all.
 You don't have to be worried.

 ## Configuration

 ### URL address

-There's no url in console mode (SAPI) mode.
+There's no url in console mode (SAPI).
 But you can setup it by following line.

 ```yaml
 console: